emf-creaf/medfate/cran-comments.md

 ## Major change submission

-This submission (v4.8.1) incorporates some new functions and bug correction.
+This submission (v4.8.1) incorporates some new functions and bug corrections.

 ## Tested environments